DPU-SENS/spi-control/README.txt

 ** note ** I haven’t tested entering incorrect strings very extensively, so typing crazy things may result in a crash

 spi_write(spi interface, uint8* data) -
-writes data (buffer up to 32 bytes) to specified spi device and returns the response overwritten onto data.
+writes data (buffer up to 32 bytes) to specified spi device and returns the number of bytes written and response buffer.

 spi_close() -
 closes specified spi device.